-If you have a bad day and need social support then social media can really be helpful.
-This is especially the case if you are a travel nurse and are aware of your family for weeks at a time.
+If you have a bad day and need social support then social media can give you a fix.
+This is especially the case if you are a travel nurse and are away from your family and friends for weeks at a time.
 You can always call your friends or family on the phone of course, but social media groups offer something a little different.

 6. Stress Relief and Fun

 If you’ve ever had a shift that you thought would never end (and I think we’ve all had those) you want to come home and blow off some steam!
-Some may do this with a nice hot bath, a run around a track, or playing with kids.
+Some may do this with a nice hot bath, a run around a track, driving in their convertible, or playing with their kids.
 But you might also try browsing social media for funny pictures and reading articles that your friends have shared with you online.

-Upfront this may not seem like a way that social media can help you with your career success, but just try to maintain employment when you’re too stressed out to function!
+Upfront this may not seem like a way that social media can help you with your career success, but it’s difficult to maintain employment when you’re too stressed out to function!